superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 categories.
 This summary is an excellent way to visually discern clade differences, and allows an effective representation of thousands of genomes in tree form that would otherwise be intractable.
-An example of the phylogenetic tree with metadata clusters is shown in Figure [fig:tree~m~etadata].
+An example of the phylogenetic tree with metadata clusters is shown in Figure \ref{fig:treemetadata}.

 3\) Map-based selection provides a Google Maps interface to geospatial genome selection, along with a table-view of the metadata for the